wl0182/Restaurant-Ordering-System/README.md

 - `GET /sessions/active/{tableNumber}` — Get active session for a table
 - `GET /sessions/tables` — List all tables
 - `GET /sessions/{id}/item-summary` — Get item summary for a session
+- `GET /sessions/{id}/item-names` — Get all item names for a session
 - `GET /sessions/{id}/checkout-summary` — Get checkout summary for a session

 ### Orders